 Liz Nugent: Our Little Cruelties

 Brothers Will, Brian and Luke were always competitive; as children, they vied for their mother’s attention.
 Now grown, they continue to betray each other – until one of them ends up dead.
 But which brother committed the murder?

 Jane Casey: The Cutting Place

 The Cutting Place is the ninth in Jane Casey’s gripping Maeve Kerrigan series.
 In this outing, DS Kerrigan investigates the murder of a young journalist who was working on a story about one of London’s elite gentlemen’s clubs.

 Lucy Foley: The Guest List

 Guests gather on a rugged Irish island for the wedding of Jules and Will.
 But hidden secrets and unresolved jealousies lead to the murder of one of the guests.
 With the wedding party stranded on the island as a storm rages, will the killer come forward?

-With the countdown on to this year’s awards, share your favourite crime reads with us across Facebook
+Share your favourite crime reads with us across Facebook